okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/add-an-external-idp/create-authz-url/index.md

 ---
 The Okta Identity Provider that you created in the <GuideLink link="../configure-idp-in-okta">second step</GuideLink> generated an authorize URL with a number of blank parameters that you must now fill in.
 The authorize URL initiates the authorization flow that authenticates the user with the Identity Provider.

-In the URL, replace {your OktaDomain} with your org's base URL, and then replace the following values:
+In the URL, replace {yourOktaDomain} with your org's base URL, and then replace the following values:

 * `client_id`: Use the `client_id` value that you obtained from the OpenID Connect client application in the <GuideLink link="../create-app-in-okta">previous section</GuideLink>.
 This is not the `client_id` from the Identity Provider.

+* `response_type`: Determines which flow is used.
+For the [Implicit](/docs/guides/implement-implicit/overview/) flow, this should be `id_token`.
+For the [Authorization Code](/docs/guides/implement-auth-code/overview/) flow, this should be `code`.

+* `response_mode`: Determines how the authorization response should be returned.
+This should be `fragment`.

 * `scope`: Determines the claims that are returned in the ID token.
 Include the scopes that you want to request authorization for and separate each by a space.
 You need to include at least the `openid` scope.
 You can request any of the standard OpenID Connect scopes about users, such as `profile` and `email` as well as any custom scopes specific to your Identity Provider.

-* `response_type`: Determines which flow is used.
-This should be `id_token`.

-* `response_mode`: Determines how the authorization response should be returned.
-This should be `fragment`.
+* `redirect_uri`: The location where Okta returns a browser after the user finishes authenticating with their identity provider.
+This URL must start with HTTPS and must match one of the redirect URIs that you configured in the <GuideLink link="../create-app-in-okta">previous section</GuideLink>.

 * `state`: Protects against cross-site request forgery (CSRF).
 Can be any value.

 * `nonce`: A string included in the returned ID token.
 Use it to associate a client session with an ID token and to mitigate replay attacks.
 Can be any value.

-* `redirect_uri`: The location where Okta returns a browser after the user finishes authenticating with their identity provider.
-This URL must start with HTTPS and must match one of the redirect URIs that you configured in the <GuideLink link="../create-app-in-okta">previous section</GuideLink>.

 For a full explanation of all these parameters, see: [/authorize Request parameters](/docs/reference/api/oidc/#request-parameters).